KrisDuff456/Terraform/5. Terraform State & S3 Bucket/README.md

 Using an Amazon S3 will keep the state persisted throughout operations, it will also be easy access in teams if someone had to take over or make a change.

+# Amazon DynamoDB
+This service is a fully manage database which supports a wide array of workloads from documentation to applications.
+If we are enabling stating locking a dynamoDB table will be used for locking to prevent operations occuring on a single workspace environment.

+# Terraform Scripts
+First we need to create the S3 bucket and DynamoDB using the